carlislerainey/latent-dissent/README.md

 To obtain an initial sense of how well the four alternative measure of dissent explain the variation in dissent.
 I conducted two rough analyses.

 First, I use the four measures of dissent to predict Fariss's [latent measure of repression](http://humanrightsscores.org).
 These are just linear regressions with a single explanatory variable (one regression for each measure of dissent) predicting Fariss's measure of repression.
-As one would probabily expect/hope, the *latent* measures perform best and `eta` (along the entire real line) outperforms `pi` (in the interval (0, 1)).
+As one would probably expect/hope, the *latent* measures perform best and `eta` (along the entire real line) outperforms `pi` (in the interval (0, 1)).
 The figure below shows the BIC and (in-sample) R.M.S. error of the regressions.

 ![](figs/fariss-test.png)